Home: Duncan Eagleson Illustration and Design

-Currently art director & lead illustrator for Evil Overlord Games, Duncan Eagleson has been a freelance artist most of his adult life, primarily doing illustration, but also graphic design – from book covers to corporate ID, brochures and billboards, t-shirts and web design, comics and animation.
+Duncan Eagleson has been a freelance artist most of his adult life, primarily doing illustration, but also graphic design – from book covers to corporate ID, brochures and billboards, t-shirts and web design, comics and animation and games.
+He was art director & lead illustrator for Susurrus: Season of Tides for Evil Overlord Games.

 He has created many book covers, magazine illustrations, and comics over the years, including covers for books by Graham Masterton, H.P.Lovecraft, Robert E. Howard, and Fred Saberhagen.
 Clients have included Tor Books, Doubleday Books, New Line Cinema, and Warner Communications.

 Eagleson is also a former advertising copywriter turned novelist.
-As a writer, he has published one novel, Darkwalker, which was highly praised by both Charles deLint and James A. Moore (and gathered a bunch of five star reviews on Amazon), as well as a number of short stories, one of which garnered praise from Publishers Weekly.
+As a writer, he has published two novels, Darkwalker, which was highly praised by both Charles deLint and James A. Moore (and gathered a bunch of five star reviews on Amazon), and the steampunk adventure Fire Aloft, written with Rev DiCerto.

-Eagleson and his partner Moira Ashleigh offer affordable book cover designs for small, independent and self publishers through corviddesign.com.
+Eagleson and his partner Moira Ashleigh offer affordable book cover designs for small, independent and self publishers through Corvid Design.

 Eagleson works in both traditional and digital media, though he’s using digital more often than not these days.
 He is thoroughly experienced in Photoshop, Corel Draw, Corel PhotoPaint, and Corel Painter, and has a passing familiarity with Manga Studio, DAZ 3D, Adobe Illustrator, and Adobe Flash.